 Before I was married, in my early 20’s, I started going to the gym a couple of times a week.
 At first, I was attending a walk-in aerobic class.
 After losing some weight and hitting a plateau, the gym owner suggested that I add some weight-lifting to my weekly routine.
 To my delight that worked.
 Plus, as I worked my muscles, I became stronger.

 I felt much stronger too.
 That time spent working on myself made me a stronger woman.
-At the time I was working in a male-dominated work environment and they noticed my new found strength – both physical and emotional – as well.
+At the time I was working in a male-dominated work environment and they noticed my newfound strength – both physical and emotional – as well.

 Since my divorce, I’ve been working hard to get myself back to the person I was before I married.
 That strong woman who didn’t allow anyone to make me feel less than who I was.
 I was happy in my own skin and I was appreciated for my inner strength and leadership qualities.